Insight - Obama and Syria: a trail of half-steps, mixed messages

 But Obama vetoed the recommendation.

-His reluctance underscored what Ross described as the president's sceptical and exacting approach to military intervention, coloured by U.S. difficulties in Iraq and Afghanistan.
+His reluctance underscored what Ross described as the president's skeptical and exacting approach to military intervention, colored by U.S. difficulties in Iraq and Afghanistan.

 The inability of rebel forces to organize and overcome their political divisions posed another major hurdle.